LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 Beyond managing data, a web API also handles transferring data.
 A client application will make a request for some data.
 Our web API must contain controller files that can handle the requests.
-As a part of handling the request, the controller file must understand the request, access the requested data, package the data in an accepted format and send the package as a response to the client application.
+As a part of handling the request, the controller file must understand the request, access the requested data, package the data in an accepted format, and send the package as a response to the client application.

-Consider the steps of a hypothetical web API using an ORM:
+Here's an overview of the steps to transfer data between a web API and client application:

 #.
-A request from a client application for data is made.
+A request for data comes from a client application to the API.
 #.
-A controller file catches the request.
+A controller file in the API catches the request.
 #.
 The controller determines if the request is valid.
 #.
-The controller transfers data from the database to an object via the ORM.
+The controller transfers data from the database to an object, via the ORM.
 #.
 The controller transforms the object into a package the client application can work with.
 #.
 The controller responds to the client with the packaged data.

+.. index:: ! data presentation, ! data representation

 Representation of Data
 ----------------------